amocoma/lgESSInverter/README.md

 ## Thing Configuration

 To get the password you can use [Postman][postman].
 Please find [here](/blob/master/ressources/LGEnerVuESS.postman_collection.json) a collection export you can use.
+Before execution you have to disable "SSL certification verification" within the settings section of Postman!

+![alt text][postmanDisableSSLVerification]

 ```
 Thing lginverter:D010KE1N211:YOUR_NAME "YOUR_NAME" @ "WHATEVER" [